Fukushima nuclear accident casualties: Summary of events

 The plant comprises six separate boiling water reactors originally designed by General Electric (GE), and maintained by the Tokyo Electric Power Company (TEPCO).
 At the time of the quake, Reactor 4 had been de-fueled while 5 and 6 were in cold shutdown for planned maintenance.
 Immediately after the earthquake, the remaining reactors 1–3 shut down automatically, and emergency generators came online to control electronics and coolant systems.
 However, the tsunami following the earthquake quickly flooded the low-lying rooms in which the emergency generators were housed.
-The flooded generators failed, cutting power to the critical pumps that must continuously circulate coolant water through a nuclear reactor for several days in order to keep it from melting down after being shut down.
+The flooded generators failed, cutting power to the critical pumps that must continuously circulate coolant water through a nuclear reactor for several days to keep it from melting down after being shut down.
 As the pumps stopped, the reactors overheated due to the normal high radioactive decay heat produced in the first few days after nuclear reactor shutdown (smaller amounts of this heat normally continue to be released for years, but are not enough to cause fuel melting).
 At this point, only prompt flooding of the reactors with seawater could have cooled the reactors quickly enough to prevent meltdown.
-Salt water flooding was delayed because it would ruin the costly reactors permanently.
-Flooding with seawater was finally commenced only after the government ordered that seawater be used, and at this point it was already too late to prevent meltdown.
+Saltwater flooding was delayed because it would ruin the costly reactors permanently.
+Flooding with seawater was finally commenced only after the government ordered that seawater be used, and at this point, it was already too late to prevent a meltdown.

-As the water boiled away in the reactors and the water levels in the fuel rod pools dropped, the reactor fuel rods began to overheat severely, and to melt down.
-In the hours and days that followed, Reactors 1, 2 and 3 experienced full meltdown.
+As the water boiled away in the reactors and the water levels in the fuel rod pools dropped, the reactor fuel rods began to overheat severely, and melt down.
+In the hours and days that followed, Reactors 1, 2, and 3 experienced full meltdown.